-Sojourn has recently been honored by the President’s Committee on the Arts and Humanities, by the National Education Association, and by the United States Congress as a unique and exemplary social justice education outreach program for youth.
-(Tributes made on the Floor of the House of Representatives by three Members of Congress)
+Sojourn has been honored by the President’s Committee on the Arts and Humanities, by the National Education Association, and by the United States Congress as a unique and exemplary social justice education outreach program for youth.

-Comprised entirely of history and the humanities, the rigorous academic Sojourn experience brings the lessons of our shared American history to life.
-Sojourn’s holistic educational approach incorporates music, text and video into a rigorous curriculum that introduces students to historical sites, monuments and museums.
-Most importantly, students are able to interact with the best primary resources available: the foot soldiers of the Movement themselves.
-These speakers include US Congressman Lewis and members of the Little Rock Nine, who like the students, were young when they took up the cause for social change.
-Through the lens of the Civil Rights Movement, students learn they have the power to become positive contributors to society who are capable of achieving personal success regardless of life’s challenges.
-To date, more than 6,000 students and teachers have participated in more than sixty journeys.
+The academic Sojourn to the Past experience brings the lessons of our shared American history to life.
+Sojourn to the Past’s holistic educational approach incorporates music, text and video into a rigorous curriculum that introduces students to historical sites, monuments and museums.
+Most importantly, students are able to interact with the foot soldiers of the Movement themselves.
+These speakers include United States Congressman John Lewis and members of the Little Rock Nine, who like the students, were young when they took up the cause for social change.
+To date, more than 6,000 students and teachers have participated in over sixty journeys.